awslabs/cloudwatch-logs-analyze-data/README.md

 ***Configurable parameters:***

-* **Elasticsearch endpoint**: In the Lambda function, there is a variable called as 'endpoint'.
-You need to specific the endpoint of your Elasticsearch domain.
+* **Amazon Elasticsearch endpoint**: In the Lambda function, there is a variable called as 'endpoint'.
+You need to specific the endpoint of your Amazon Elasticsearch domain.

 ***Instructions:***

 * Handler: The name of the main code file.
 In this example, we have used index as the name of the handler.
-* You export logs from a LogGroup in a specific timeframe from CloudWatch Logs.
+* You export logs from a Log Group in a specific timeframe from CloudWatch Logs.
 Export can be done via the SDK, CLI or Console.
 * The Lambda function reads the log data from the S3 object using the S3 getObject API.
 The data is encoded and compressed.
 * The Lambda function decodes and decompresses the data using the zlib library.
-* The data is then send to Elasticsearch by putting to its HTTP endpoint.
+* The data is then sent to Amazon Elasticsearch by putting to its HTTP endpoint.
-* You can now create an index and start using Kibana.
-Once the index pattern is configured, you can Discover, Visualize and Interact with your log data.
+* You can now start using Kibana to discover, visualize and interact with your log data.

 ### Lambda Configuration

 This Lambda function was created with runtime Node.js 4.3.
 It has been tested with 512 MB and 3 minutes timeout.
 No VPC was used.
 You can change the configuration based on your testing.

+### Known Limitations

+This Lambda function has the following limitation:
+* Multi-line log messages are not supported.